 Welcome to Class 1!

-Welcome to Class 1 with Mrs Slater-Jones, Miss McMullin and Mrs McPherson!
+Welcome to Class 1 with Mrs Fyfe, Miss McMullin and Mrs McPherson!

 Welcome back!
 We have all settled back into our class routines extremely well.

 I am so excited for a fabulous year ahead in Class One and I’m sure all of the children are enthusiastic to spend another academic year challenging themselves further.

 We are very keen to promote a love for reading and books at St Johns and therefore require parents and carers to leave a weekly comment in your child’s reading diary.
 By doing this we can work together to help support your child’s reading and comprehension skills develop.